 Over 35,000 photos from photographers employed at the Institute for Mechanisation, Labour and Buildings [Instituut voor Mechanisatie, Arbeid en Gebouwen (IMAG)] were added to the WUR Images Collections.
 The IMAG is a former scientific institute in Wageningen.
 The research of the IMAG focused on mechanisation processes in agriculture and horticulture.

-Many of the photos were commissioned from the photographer Jan Vierbergen.
+Many of the photos were made by photographer Jan Vierbergen.
+He was employed by the IMAG.
 Main topics are research setups for the testing of agricultural machines, installations and buildings.
 The photo collection ranges from about 1950 until 1990.

 How did we do this?